St0rmingBr4in/NSE_Report/rapport.md

 NVMe passthrough can be achieved using SR-IOV.
 SR-IOV (single root input/output virtualization) is an extension of the PCIe specification.
 It allows a PCIe device to expose its resources through PCIe hardware functions.
+It allows also different virtual machines to share a single PCIe hardware interface.

  - There is a PCIe Physical Function (PF), which is the primary function of the device and also discloses the device's SR-IOV capabilities.